Serious-Fin/chrome-tab-manager/README.md

-# chrome-tab-renamer
+# chrome-tab-manager
-A chrome browser extension for renaming the tabs and icons
+A chrome browser extension for managing tabs and navigating the webpage